 📎 Checklist

-- How often will you visit your home country?
-Keep in mind that you are only covered for a short period (e.g. 42 days per 180 consecutive days).
+• How often will you visit your home country?
+Remember that you are only covered for a short period (e.g., 42 days per 180 consecutive days).

-- How long are you allowed to stay in your home country?
-Keep in mind that chronic illness or severe accidents might require a long stay to cover the recovery period.
+• How long are you allowed to stay in your home country?
+Chronic illness or severe accidents might require a long stay to allow for a recovery period.

-- How easy do you have access to your home country's national health insurance scheme?
+• How easily can you access your home country's national health insurance scheme?

 You must estimate realistically how much time you plan to spend in your home country per year.
-You want to choose a country where you can stay an indefinite amount of time, have friends and family, and have easy access to the national health care system.
+You want to choose a country where you can stay indefinitely, have friends and family, and have easy access to the national health care system.

 For example, Genki offers home country cover for up to 42 days per 180 days.
-Several home country holidays are possible as long as the overall duration does not exceed 42 days within 180 days.
+Several home country holidays are possible if the overall duration does not exceed 42 days within 180 days.
 Please note that Genki covers accidents and emergencies only.

 🛟 Travel health insurance with Genki